simdjson/simdjson/HACKING.md

 - Grab the simdjson code from GitHub, e.g., by cloning it using [GitHub Desktop](https://desktop.github.com/).
 - Install [CMake](https://cmake.org/download/).
 When you install it, make sure to ask that `cmake` be made available from the command line.
 Please choose a recent version of cmake.
 - Create a subdirectory within simdjson, such as `VisualStudio`.
 - Using a shell, go to this newly created directory.
 You can start a shell directly from GitHub Desktop (Repository > Open in Command Prompt).
 - Type `cmake -DCMAKE_GENERATOR_PLATFORM=x64 ..` in the shell while in the `VisualStudio` repository.
 (Alternatively, if you want to build a DLL, you may use the command line `cmake -DCMAKE_GENERATOR_PLATFORM=x64 -DSIMDJSON_BUILD_STATIC=OFF ..`.)
 - This last command (`cmake ...`) created a Visual Studio solution file in the newly created directory (e.g., `simdjson.sln`).
 Open this file in Visual Studio.
 You should now be able to build the project and run the tests.
 For example, in the `Solution Explorer` window (available from the `View` menu), right-click `ALL_BUILD` and select `Build`.
 To test the code, still in the `Solution Explorer` window, select `RUN_TESTS` and select `Build`.

+Though having Visual Studio installed is necessary, one can build simdjson using only cmake commands:

+- `mkdir build`
+- `cd build`
+- `cmake ..`
+- `cmake --build . -config Release`

+Furthermore, if you have installed LLVM clang on Windows, for example as a component of Visual Studio 2019, you can configure and build simdjson using LLVM clang on Windows using cmake:

+- `mkdir build`
+- `cd build`
+- `cmake ..  -T ClangCL`
+- `cmake --build . -config Release`

 ### Usage (Using `vcpkg` on 64-bit Windows, Linux and macOS)